 - The value of all non-corresponding cells equals their attribute divided by the corresponding cell in the L-matrix.

 The higher the value, the more a location is accessible, node C being the most accessible.
-The matrix being non-transposable, the summation of rows is different from the summation of columns, underlining their respective attractiveness and emissiveness.
+The matrix being non-transposable, the summation of rows differs from the summation of columns, underlining their respective attractiveness and emissiveness.
 Node C has more emissiveness than attractiveness (2525.7 versus 2121.3), while Node B has more attractiveness than emissiveness (1358.7 versus 1266.1).